 When pets have an accident on your carpet, their urine will often seep beneath the carpet surface and into the carpet backing and padding.
 As the moisture from the urine dries, concentrated odor crystals get left behind.
 These urine crystals release a smelly urine odor in your home unless the crystals are properly removed by professional carpet cleaners with high-tech equipment and special pet urine removal treatments only available to those in the industry.

 Luckily, that’s where Immaculate Home Chem-Dry comes in!
-As your preferred carpet cleaners in Orange County, we use an innovative and effective pet urine removal treatment that removes 99.9% of pet urine odors from carpets and 99.2% of bacteria from pet urine in carpets (when combined with a sanitizer).
 We recommend getting a pet urine odor and stain removal in Orange County every 3-4 months to keep your home clean and healthy for your family and, of course, your pets.